jhuapl-boss/intern/README.md

-# ndio
+# intern

-**ndio** (Neuroscience Data IO) is a Python 3 module that enables big-data neuroscience.
+**intern** (Integrated Toolkit for Extensible and Reproducible Neuroscience) is a Python 2/3 module that enables big-data neuroscience.
 Currently, it provides an interface to the Boss API, and in the future may provide interfaces to other neuroscience databases.

-ndio is derived from a fork of [NeuroData's](http://neurodata.io) ndio package:
+intern is derived from [NeuroData's](http://neurodata.io) ndio package:

 [https://github.com/neurodata/ndio](https://github.com/neurodata/ndio)

 ## Installation

-Clone the repository from https://github.com/jhuapl-boss/ndio and run `pip install -r requirements.txt` from the repository's location on your system.
+Clone the repository from https://github.com/jhuapl-boss/intern and run `pip install -r requirements.txt` from the repository's location on your system.

 Add `<repository location>` to your `PYTHONPATH`.

-For example, on a *nix system, if ndio was cloned to ~/ndio:
+For example, on a *nix system, if intern was cloned to ~/intern:

-`export PYTHONPATH=$PYTHONPATH:~/ndio`
+`export PYTHONPATH=$PYTHONPATH:~/intern`

 ## Getting Started

-See the ndio wiki: https://github.com/jhuapl-boss/ndio/wiki
+See the intern wiki: https://github.com/jhuapl-boss/intern/wiki